Recreational water: frequently asked questions

 Is inspection and enforcement information available online for public pools and spas?

 Yes.
-For inspection and enforcement information, visit Check Before You Go! or contact 705.522.9200, ext.
-464 (toll-free 1.866.522.9200).
+Information is available for all Class A and B pools and public spas.
+For inspection and enforcement information, visit Check Before You Go! or contact us.

-Check Before You Go! has information about required and follow-up inspections, complaints, infractions, convictions, as well as orders imposed by Public Health Sudbury & Districts.
+Check Before You Go! has information about required and follow-up inspections, infractions, convictions, as well as orders imposed by Public Health Sudbury & Districts.

-Errors or omissions in results posted online:
+Errors or omissions in results posted online

 Who inspects public pools and spas?